 Posted on Thursday 05 November 2015

-Remember, planning ahead is the priority.
+Remember, planning is the priority.
 For example, if you live in Ontario and you are going to be travelling to New York for the holidays, check flights early.
 Booking a flight early on is a tried and true strategy and will definitely save you financially, while eliminating anxiety and stress.
-You can catch a red eye and save even more, as many don't like to travel in the late night, or early morning hours.
+You can catch a red-eye and save even more, as many don't like to travel in the late night, or early morning hours.

 That's great if you're flying, but what if you're driving to your location?
 The same philosophy really still applies.
 Rental car rates fluctuate just like flights do, so plan ahead and know what kind of rental you're looking for.
+Having some cushion in your budget will ensure that you aren't scrambling for a cash advance loan on the day of departure.

 Further, know what the rental company expects, such as: do they require a deposit, do they accept cash or do they require a credit card, how is mileage calculated--and more.
 Compare prices and try to get a rental with inclusive costs to save money.